Braun Logo

 • Creates harmony.
 The element is central in the inscription and divides the word in half.

-• Reflects the special form of the products and their unique ergonomic design.
+• Reflects the products’ distinctive form and unique ergonomic design.
 The round curve of A resembles 1) the speaker on radio receivers, which was located on top as a protruding bump, and 2) the round knob for tuning stations.
 Later, shavers with round frames, oval cameras, and slide projectors appeared.

 • Indicates the double A in the center of the founder’s first and last name.

-• Reminds of the first product – receivers.
+• Reminds me of the first product receivers.
 The bend in the name is similar to sound waves.

 The capital element signifies growth and development.
 The company gradually climbed the “mountain” from a workshop, achieving prosperity.
 In the 1960s, Braun became a well-known international brand.
 Ironically, the logo’s ascent followed a descent, which predicted a further reduction in production and a decline in the manufacturer’s popularity.
 The peak of the brand’s history falls right in the middle: the 1950s-1980s.